mcmanyika/LoadMaster/docs/setup/GOOGLE_PLACES_SETUP.md

    - Search for "Places API"
    - Click on **Places API** and click **Enable**

+3. **Distance Matrix API** (Required for automatic miles calculation)
+   - Still in **APIs & Services** > **Library**
+   - Search for "Distance Matrix API"
+   - Click on **Distance Matrix API** and click **Enable**

-**Note:** Both APIs must be enabled.
-The Maps JavaScript API loads the client-side library, and the Places API provides the autocomplete functionality.
+**Note:** All three APIs must be enabled.
+The Maps JavaScript API loads the client-side library, the Places API provides the autocomplete functionality, and the Distance Matrix API calculates distances between cities to auto-populate the miles field.

 ### 3. Create an API Key